jephmann/worksearch/README.md

 _functions -- reusable functions I may call as needed throughout the project.

+_include -- additional included / required fields.
+Ultimately any file or folder in this project prefixed by an underscore is "included / required" by other files.
+I simply like to give some semantic meaning to certain groups of such files, depending on how I intend to to use them.

 _views -- The "V" in MVC, these are basic reusable HTML template files applied throughout the project.
 Again, although this is not formally an MVC project, this is another of the MVC concepts which rubbed off a bit here.
 One of the files is actually a "baby step" into jQuery Mobile; among other things, I hope to create a mobile version of this project.

+MAIN FOLDERS/FILES:

 companies -- A CRUD pattern of pages wherein users create, read, update and delete prospective companies.